NexPlayer/iOS-SDK/properties.md

 Sets the language to use for audio in multi-stream content, before content is played.
 This property can be used to set the preferred language of audio streams to be used in content, before NexPlayer begins playing content.

-This property should be set by callingsetProperty:after init and before open: (NXPlayer) is called.
+This property should be set by calling `setProperty` after init and before `open` is called.

 To set the preferred language for both audio and text streams to the same language, use the `NXPropertyPreferLanguage` instead.